7Ji/ampart/README.md

     ==============================================================
     Disk size totalling 7818182656 (7.28G) according to partition table Oopening '/dev/mmcblk0' as read/append to write new patition table...
-    Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk
+    Modifying Amlogic multi-dtb...
-    Warning: input is a whole emmc disk, checking if we should copy the env partition as the env partition may be moved Offset of env partition not changed, no need to copy it Notifying kernel about partition table change...
+    Warning: input is a whole emmc disk, checking if we should migrate env, logo and misc partitions as their position may be moved
+    Warning: offset of reserved partition env changed, it should be migrated
+    Warning: offset of reserved partition logo changed, it should be migrated
+    Warning: offset of reserved partition misc changed, it should be migrated Old reserved partitions all read into memory Writing reserved partition env to its new location...
+    Writing reserved partition logo to its new location...
+    Writing reserved partition misc to its new location...
+    Notice: Seeking 37748736 (36.00M) (offset of reserved partition) into disk Notifying kernel about partition table change...
     We need to reload the driver for emmc as the meson-mmc driver does not like partition table being hot-updated Opening '/sys/bus/mmc/drivers/mmcblk/unbind' so we can unbind driver for 'emmc:0001'